ccheng11/BBK/DPR/Assessment/Proposals/DPSR Showcase.md

 ## British Politics and Social Policy (Discussant: TBD)

- - Munir Ahmadi (BA GPIR): "Social media and youth political participation"
+ - Munir Ahmadi (BA GPIR): "Social media and youth political participation in the United Kingdom"
- - Sophie Ainsworth (BA Politics): "Impact of offshore production on unemployment, crime and poverty"
+ - Sophie Ainsworth (BA Politics): "Impact of offshore production on unemployment, crime and poverty in the United Kingdom"
- - Suzanne Ellery (BA GPIR): "Employment discrimination against disabled people at the workplace"
+ - Suzanne Ellery (BA GPIR): "Employment discrimination against disabled people at the workplace in the United Kingdom"
- - Cristiana Fedeles (BA GPIR): "Social media and political polarisation"
+ - Cristiana Fedeles (BA GPIR): "Social media and political polarisation in the United Kingdom"
  - Mattia Redolfi (BA GPIR): "Brexit and rural-urban divide"
- - Manuel Rubio Prieto (BA GPIR): "Climate change policies and social inequalities"
+ - Manuel Rubio Prieto (BA GPIR): "Climate change policies and social inequalities in the United Kingdom"

 ## International Relations (Discussant: TBD)